World War Silhouettes Installation

 St Jude’s Church is privileged to be the home of two specific Memorials: one for World War I and a second for World War II.
 Each lists the names of those from our small local area who passed away because of those two great conflicts.
 St Jude’s is a Church of England parish just to the East of Plymouth City Centre and is only about 1 mile wide by 1/2 a mile deep – though heavily populated with Victorian and Edwardian terraced housing.
 But despite its small area, our WWI Memorial has 81 men named, 17 of whom are specifically listed, as they had been members of our Boys’ Brigade – the 4th Plymouth, which is still meeting today.
 The WW2 Memorial has a further 104 Servicemen listed and an additional 23 local civilians, most of whom died in the Plymouth Blitz,

 Therefore, we want to mark the 100th Anniversary of the end of World War 1 (The signing of the Arnistice at 11am on the 11th day of the 11th month in 1918).
 We’ve created an installation of silhouettes of the 81 Servicemen like the ones in the image above.
 These are the men who did not return to their families in 1918.
 You might notice those who were Boys from our Brigade are picked out with the cap they would have worn in the Boys Brigade instead of the steel helmets they came to wear as soldiers.

-There will be other items and information around the Church for the duration of the installation which will be between Harvest and Remembrance Day 2018.
-The days and times it will be open will be displayed here once finalised, although it will include all our Sunday services from the 21st October to the 11th November and also each Tuesday morning, 10am to 12noon from the 16th October to 6th November inclusive, to coincide with our Community Hub Cafe which runs every week.
+There are other items and information around the Church for the duration of the installation which is between Harvest and Remembrance Day 2018.
+The days and times it will be open will be displayed here as dates are added, although it will include all our Sunday services from the 21st October to the 11th November and also each Tuesday morning, 10am to 12noon from the 16th October to 6th November inclusive, to coincide with our Community Hub Cafe which runs every week.
 (If you specifically want to come and see it at a different time to those advertised, please do just contact us and if we can help, we will try to acomodate a need)